learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 Then, on the repository list page of your GitHub account, click the green "New" button in the upper right corner.
-(Alternatively, you can navigate to [https://github.com/new][https://github.com/new]).
+(Alternatively, you can navigate to [https://github.com/new](https://github.com/new)).
 In the form that opens, enter a name for your repo (`bird-app` makes sense) and make sure "Public" is selected.
 You can leave everything else as is.
-Click the "Create respository" button at the bottom of the page.
+Click the "Create repository" button at the bottom of the page.

 On the next page, copy the code in the "push an existing repository from the